loader image

 This does not mean that the faithful should think poorly of themselves.
 Nor does it discourage development of talents.
 Instead, it promotes practical understanding of our own talents and appreciation of the gifts of others.
 This protects believers from overcompensating for insecurities through misguided self importance.
 In addition, it promotes submission to the will of God rather than vainly seeking to glorify one’s self.
 As Jesus taught in the parable of the workers in the vineyard in Matthew 20:16, “So the last shall be first, and the first last: for many be called, but few chosen.
 WEB”

 Prayer: “Father God, thank you for the wisdom of your holy word.
-Thank you for your grace and the gifts you give.
+Thank you for your grace, a measure of faith, and the gifts you give.
 I humble myself before you.
 Guide me to serve your will in support of my brothers and sisters of faith.
-In Jesus name – Amen”
+In Jesus’ name – Amen”

 Yesterday’s Devotional: The Radiance of His Glory